 Luxembourg: unskilled workers only.

-Malta: Higher wage rates are set by order in the following sectors: agriculture, beverages, domestic work, clay and glass work products, food manufacturing, hire cars and private buses, hospitals and buses, jewellery and watches, leather goods and shoes, papers, plastic, chemicals and petroleum, private security services, professional offices, public transport, sextons and custodians, textiles, tobacco manufacture, transport equipment, metal, woodworks and private cleaning services.
+Malta: higher wage rates are set by order in the following sectors: agriculture, beverages, domestic work, clay and glass work products, food manufacturing, hire cars and private buses, hospitals and buses, jewellery and watches, leather goods and shoes, papers, plastic, chemicals and petroleum, private security services, professional offices, public transport, sextons and custodians, textiles, tobacco manufacture, transport equipment, metal, woodwork and private cleaning services.

-18] All sectors except textiles and leather – where lower rates exist.
+Slovenia: all sectors except textiles and leather – where lower rates apply.

 UK: Employees aged 25 and over must be paid the new national living wage of £7.50 pounds an hour up to March 31 2018 and £7.83 an hour thereafter.
 For those aged 21-24 the new minimum wage will be £7.38 an hour from April 1st 2018.

 Netherlands: At age 22+.
 Younger workers and highly skilled migrants have higher minimum rates.

 Andorra: Aged 25 and over.
 Based on a 40-hour week.